 It is DONE!
 IT IS FINALLY DONE.
-This might be the longest pantry renovation known to man and I am so excited to say it is finally finished.
+This might have been the longest pantry renovation known to man and I am so excited to say it is finally finished.
 Whew!
 It wasn’t that this pantry makeover was difficult, actually it was super easy, but I searched far and wide to find the perfect farmhouse items to make it exactly how I wanted.
 I am proud to say it was worth the wait.
 If you have a cluttered pantry, full of ugly wired shelves then this easy DIY makeover is for you.
 Tight budget?
 No problem.
-Im sharing my secrets on how I created my dream farmhouse pantry on a budget.
+I’m sharing my secrets on how I created my dream farmhouse pantry on a modest budget.

 We decided to use the back wall to gain more over shelf space and decrease the depth on the sides so we wouldn’t loose the “walk in” aspect.
 Now that we have used this new layout for a few months I love our decision.
 It is so much easier to see what we need and to store our items.

 So first things first.
 We had to pull out those gross wired shelves and paint the farmhouse pantry.
 This room is dark so there was no question the room had to be white.
 I went with Behr Ultra Pure White, satin.
+Instant mood changer.

 Next Scott measured the space and ran to Home Depot to grab the wood.
-We used 1×10 and 1×12 boards (the sides have deeper shelves) and I stained them with my favorite stain , Special Walnut by Miniwax.
+He used 1×10 and 1×12 boards (the sides have deeper shelves) and I stained them with my favorite stain , Special Walnut by Miniwax.

-Here is a look at our before we added all our pantry items back in.
+Here is a look at our space before we added all our pantry items back in.
 We were really intentional with the spacing between the shelves to make sure we didn’t have a cluttered look and I have to say I was really happy with it.
 I almost didn’t want to start adding things back in, it just looked way too pretty

 I even used some bigger baskets to keep the items we don’t use every day like baking supplies.